-- Shall preserve service access to the retained contributing buildings on Lock Street and Lakeport Road, and have service access from Main Street. - Buildings that form the street wall shall generally be constructed using red brick, glass, timber, and cement based stucco.
-Minor use of steel may be considered. - Be compatible in scale with the surrounding contributing buildings, - Shall generally not be visible above the rooflines of the contributing buildings when viewed from the sidewalk on the south side of Lock Street opposite the contributing building or from the angled parking area on the east side of Lakeport Road.
+- Shall preserve service access to the retained contributing buildings on Lock Street and Lakeport Road, and have service access from Main Street or the Street with No Name (OLT Case No. 22-003062). - Buildings that form the street wall shall generally be constructed using red brick, glass, timber, and cement based stucco.
+Minor use of steel may be considered. - Be compatible in scale with the surrounding contributing buildings, - Taller buildings shall be located away from Lock